slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Telling *your* truth is not selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
 You can’t give what you do not have.
 The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be able to serve others to your fullest capacity.
 - Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears.
 A boundary is knowing what you want and what you don’t want in a moment.
 E.g: «If I loved myself at a level 10 of 10, would I do this?»

+> *"Care about other people think and you will always be their prisoner."
+-- Lao Tzu*

+> *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
+-- Oscar Wilde*

+> *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."
+-- George Bernard Shaw*

 > *"I think the reward for conformity is that everyone likes you except yourself."
 -- Rita Mae Brown*

+> *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."
+-- Paulo Coelho*

+> *"If you do not take risks for your opinion, you are nothing."
+-- Nassim Taleb*

+> *"What we reason for ourselves may help others.
+What we reason for others will not help us." (...)
+"If you hurt people because of their expectations of you, that’s their problem."
+-- Naval Ravikant*

 > *"That’s the problem with putting others first: you’ve taught them you come second."
 -- Unknown*